tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

 The above demonstrates that printing a Sheet ID (literally, an instance of `sheets_id`) reveals relevant metadata about the Sheet, such as its name and an overview of its worksheets and named ranges.

 `read_sheet()` is happy to accept a Sheet ID, instead of a URL.
 Such a Sheet ID might be an instance of `sheets_id`, but you can also provide the ID as a string.
-Here we show piping a Sheet ID into `read_sheet()` and we start to demonstrate other features, e.g. the use of a qualifed A1-style `range`.
+Here we show piping a Sheet ID into `read_sheet()` and we start to demonstrate other features, e.g. the use of a qualified A1-style `range`.

 ```r